rvion/CushyStudio/README.md

 # Quickstart Guide For Action Creators

-`🛋️ CushyStudio` comes packed with feature to allow you to create your own AI-powered image and video creation tools.
+***🛋️ CushyStudio*** comes packed with features to allow you to create your own AI-powered image and video creation tools.

 In Cushy, tools are called `Actions`.

 Creating actions is easy because `🛋️ CushyStudio`

-1. on startup, ensure `CushyStudio` is connected to some `ComfyUI` server
+1. On startup, ensure ***CushyStudio*** is connected to some ***ComfyUI*** server

-    - a whole `typescript SDK` will be generated in the `schema/` folder
+    - A whole ***TypeScript Action SDK*** will be generated in the `schema/` folder
-    - All your custom nodes, models, images will be converted to `enums`, `classes`, `helpers`, etc allowing you to create actions with maximum type safety and completion.
+    - All your custom nodes, models, and images will be converted to `enums`, `classes`, `helpers`, etc, allowing you to create actions with maximum type safety and completion.

-1. create a folder in the `actions/` subfolder at the root
+1. Create a folder in the `actions/` subfolder at the root
-1. create any `myaction.ts` file inside this folder
+1. Create any `myaction.ts` file inside this folder
-1. open the whole CushyStudio repository in `vscode`
+1. Open the whole ***CushyStudio*** repository in ***Visual Studio Code***

-    - 👉 open the whole CushyStudio installed repository
+    - 👉 Open the whole CushyStudio installed repository
-    - NOT just the action folder, NOR the action file itself, but
+    - NOT just the action folder, NOR the action file itself, but:

-1. initialize your action from some basic code or generated code from existing workflows
+1. Initialize your action from some basic code or generated code from existing workflows

     ```ts
     action('demo1-basic', {